lilab-bcb/cumulus/docs/chromap.rst

 	  - "0.1.4"
           - "0.1.4"
 	* - split_alignment
-	  - [chromap option -\\-split-alignment] Allow split alignments.
+	  - [chromap option \-\-split-alignment] Allow split alignments.
 This option should be set only when mapping Hi-C reads.
 	  - False
           -
 	* - max_edit_dist_e
 	  - [chromap option -e] Max edit distance allowed to map a read.
 	  - 8